 Revenue expenditure pertaining to research is charged to the Consolidated Statement of Profit and Loss.
-Development costs of products are also charged to the Consolidated Statement of Profit and Loss in the year it is incurred, unless a product's technological feasibility has been established, in which case such expenditure is capitalized.
+Development costs of products are also charged to theConsolidated Statement of Profit and Loss in the year it is incurred, unless a product's technological feasibility has been established, in which case such expenditure is capitalized.
 These costs are charged to the respective heads in the Consolidated Statement of Profit and Loss in the year it is incurred.
 The amount capitalized comprises of expenditure that can be directly attributed or allocated on a reasonable and consistent basis for creating, producing and making the asset ready for its intended use.
-Property, plant and equipment and Other Intangible Assets utilized for Property, plant and equipment and Other Intangible Assets.
+Property, plant and equipment and Other Intangible Assets utilized for research and development are capitalized and depreciated / amortised in accordance with the policies stated for Property, plant and equipment and Other Intangible Assets.